echeran/smile-of-murugan/webbook/chapter09.md

 grammar"; cf. further *Naṉṉūl s*.
 140: *ilakkiyan kantatay* kilakkana *miyampal,* "the utterance(s) of grammar are based on literature".
-Tamil grammarians had also a clear conception of the principle of change in language; according to Tolk., usage sanctifies new words (kațico lillaik kalattuppatinē, Tolk. s.
+Tamil grammarians had also a clear conception of the principle of change in language; according to Tolk., usage sanctifies new words (kaṭico lillaik kalattuppatinē, Tolk. s.
 935), and according to *Naṉṉūl,* it is in the order of things for the old to give place to the new: *palaiyana kalitalum putiyana pukutalum* / *valuvala kāla* *vakaiyi nānē* (s.
 461).
 We cannot but admire these insightful utterances of the